wtedeschi/TSN-Testbench/Documentation/mqtt.rst

    * - LogViaMQTTThreadPriority
      - Thread priority for the logging thread, usually low < 7

-   * - LogViaMQTTThreadPeriodNS
-     - Interval in which the Logging thread will read push data into MQTT, typically same value as StatsCollectionIntervalNS.

    * - LogViaMQTTBrokerIP
      - IP address where MQTT broker is running